Satellite Solar Panels

 There are no fuel stops in space (yet).
 Satellites need power to operate once they are launched.
 Just like with your mobile phone, no power means no activity.

 The more surface a satellite solar panel has, the more sunlight it catches and thus the more electrical power it generates.
-In order to fit a satellite in a launcher, solar panels have to be folded together ('stowed') to the side of that satellite.
+In order to fit a satellite in a launcher, solar panels are folded together ('stowed') to the side of that satellite.
 Once the launcher has reached the desired orbit, the satellite is released and the solar panels are opened ('deployed').
+Once the solar panels are deployed, the satellite has wings!

-Three things to help you find that perfect power match for your satellite (time for some big space words)
+Three things to help you find the perfect match for your satellite (let's get started)

 To get the right solar panels for your satellite, you need to consider the following: